vigou3/emacs-modified-windows/docs/index.md

 utilities") and to make sure that the file `gswin32c.exe` or `gswin64c.exe` is in a folder along the `PATH` environment variable.

-The previous comment also applies to the iamge conversion tool [ImageMagick](https://www.imagemagick.org/) that may be required by Org.
+The previous comment also applies to the image conversion tool [ImageMagick](https://www.imagemagick.org/) that may be required by Org.
+If you need the tool, install it and make sure its location is along the `PATH`.

 # Unix applications